U.S. General Services Administration R.H. Limbaugh Sr. Federal Courthouse

 Outcome

 GSA Region 6 and Limbaugh Courthouse staff helped implement corrective actions, which included reprogramming of the existing JACE controllers with Niagara AX certified staff.
-This effort included participation by the on-site operations and maintenance (O&M) contractor to ensure corrective actions were understood by the onsite staff, and the improvements could be maintained for the continued benefit of the building occupants.
+This effort included participation by the on site operations and maintenance (O&M) contractor to ensure corrective actions were understood by the onsite staff and the improvements could be maintained for the continued benefit of building occupants.